Biomechanics of a flexible sublaminar connector in long-segment thoracic fixation

 Digital Object Identifier (DOI)

 Rodriguez-Martinez, Nestor G.; Safavi-Abbasi, Sam; Perez-Orribo, Luis; Newcomb, Anna G.U.S.; Reyes, Phillip M.; Loughran, Galyna; Theodore, Nicholas; and Crawford, Neil R., "Biomechanics of a flexible sublaminar connector in long-segment thoracic fixation" (2016).
-Neurobiology.
+Translational Neuroscience.
 742.